intermine/CDN/README.md

 ## Where?

 The repo is cloned on **met0** powered by nginx on port 1000 and should be accessible through [http://cdn.intermine.org](http://cdn.intermine.org)

+## InterMine JavaScript API Loader

+A symbolic link is made from `./api` to `js/intermine/api-loader/latest/intermine.api.js` to easily resolve (some) InterMine resources.